Pass the Hash (PtH)

 Despite its known flaws, NTLM is still commonly used to ensure compatibility with legacy clients and servers, even on modern systems.
 While Microsoft continues to support NTLM, Kerberos has taken over as the default authentication mechanism in Windows 2000 and subsequent Active Directory (AD) domains.

 With NTLM, passwords stored on the server and domain controller are not "salted," which means that an adversary with a password hash can authenticate a session without knowing the original password.
-We call this a Pass the Hash (PtH) Attack.
+We call this a Pass the Hash (PtH) Attack

 Pass the Hash with Mimikatz (Windows)

-The first tool we will use to perform a Pass the Hash attack is Mimikatz.
-Mimikatz has a module named sekurlsa::pth that allows us to perform a Pass the Hash attack by starting a process using the hash of the user's password.
+that allows us to perform a Pass the Hash attack by starting a process using the hash of the user's password.
 To use this module, we will need the following:

-• /rc4 or /NTLM - NTLM hash of the user's password.
+- NTLM hash of the user's password./domain

-• /run - The program we want to run with the user's context (if not specified, it will launch cmd.exe).
+- The program we want to run with the user's context (if not specified, it will launch cmd.exe).

 Pass the Hash from Windows Using Mimikatz: